alkobtan-OR/pslp/README.md

 ## Detailed description

 The parallel stack loading problem considers stacking $N$ items.
 For each item, there is an arriving order $i$ and a retrieval order $p_i$; the larger the value of $p_i$, the later the retrieval date.
-The objective is stack the items in a storage bay which is empty at the beginning of the planning horizon.
+The objective is to stack the items in a storage bay which is empty at the beginning of the planning horizon.
 The storage bay is composed of $S$ vertical stacks, where at most $T$ items can be stored in each stack $(ST = N)$.

-Lets say we have a group of itmes with $N = 6$ to be stacked in a storage bay with $S = 2$ and $T = 3$.
+Let's say we have a group of items with $N = 6$ to be stacked in a storage bay with $S = 2$ and $T = 3$.
 If the arrival order is as follows
 #### Arrival order (instance)
 ```
 [4] <-- [1] <-- [6] <-- [2] <-- [3] <-- [5]
 ```
 Item 4 is the first to arrive, then item 1 until item 5 is the last to arrive.
 Item is labelled with its retrieval order as we say item $p_i$.
 Based on that, item 6 is the third to arrive and the last one to be retrieved.
-A number of different solution can be generted for stacking the mentioned items.
+A number of different solution can be generated for stacking the mentioned items.
 For example,

 ##### Storage bay (solution)
 ```